virtual-disk-array/vda_doc/source/MinimalDeployment.rst

    sudo chmod 777 /tmp/dn.sock

-We do the simiar thing for the controller node spdk application:
+We do the similar things for the controller node spdk application:

 .. code-block:: none